 Following expert input and mentoring via: Observation Practise Receiving feedback The Weekly Development Summary and related professional dialogue should guide trainees to reflect on and respond to the suggested following questions that will help mentors to assess trainees' progress against the Primary ITE Curriculum.
 Trainees should learn: Discussion should draw upon lesson observations. examples from the trainee's teaching and practice, centre based training and academic reading.
 How to dress professionally and demonstrate excellent attendance and punctuality How are you using the 'Blue book' to reflect on your practice?
 What have you learned about reflection as a How to follow school Safeguarding procedures result?
 How to interact in a professional manner with school colleagues, e.g. keeping webcams switched on at all times What professional relationships have you developed?
 How are you collaborating with other expert colleagues in your school?
-How to adhere to all deadlines, e.g. completing tasks, submitting planning How to keep children safe by completing Prevent training, Edge Hill Keeping Children Safe training and reading the Keeping Children Safe in Education document before Professional Practice begins.
+How to adhere to all deadlines, e.g. completing tasks, submitting planning Liou offective is your understanding of the ophecie How to keep children safe by completing Prevent training, Edge Hill Keeping Children Safe training and reading the Keeping Children Safe in Education document before Professional Practice begins.
 How effective is your understanding of the school's safeguarding policy?
 How to seek the support of professionals in recognising what sorts of behaviour, disclosures and incidents to report How are you contributing positively to the wider school culture?
 That all schools have a Safeguarding policy and a Safeguarding lead but that keeping children safe is the responsibility of everyone How effective is your communication to parents/carers in relation to pupil's achievements and well-being?

-That there are key indicators of abuse and neglect That it is essential to engage with relevant research to support self-reflection an development Have you been involved with any CPD to improve teaching outside of your programme of ITT?
-If not, what could this look like?
-What CPD may you find it useful to engage with in the future (during your ECT phase for example)?
-How has your understanding of 'professionalism' developed since the start of your ITT programme?
+hat there are key indicators of abuse and neglect hat it is essential to engage with relevant research to support self-reflection and professional evelopment How has your understanding of 'professionalism' developed since the start of your ITT programme?
 What insights do you have?
-ADDITIONAL EXPECTATIONS FOR DEVELOPMENTAL PROFESSIONAL PRACTICE ADDITIONA L EXPECTATIONS FOR CONSOLIDATION PROFESSIONAL PRACTICE Following expert input and mentoring via Observation Practise Receiving feedback Improving Following expert input • Observation • Practise • Receiving feet • Improving Trainees should learn: Trainees should lear n: To attend all staff meetings How to contribute app ropriately to staff meetings How to seek advice from experienced practitioners, e.g. SENCo, subject leaders, to develop curriculum knowledge and support planning How to develop proces about pupils' progress sses that enable ongoing dialogue with parents/carers How to seek feedback from experienced colleagues and respond professionally to it as well as adapting practice accordingly How to use colleagues' observations and educational research to support self- reflections How to identify children in need of help or protection How to respond to a p upil's disclosure That there are key indicators of abuse and neglect That accurate record k efficiently ceeping is important and how to share it safely and That communication with additional adults is key to ensuring pupils are well- supported.
-How to deploy additior nal adults most effectively to maximise pupil progress Where applicable, mentors are also encouraged to feedback on trainees' ability y to understand the follow wing areas of our Primary ITE curriculum:
+ADDITIONA L EXPECTATIONS FOR CONSOLIDATION PROFESSIONAL PRACTICE Following expert input and mentoring via Observation Practise Receiving feedback Improving Trainees should learn: How to contribute appropriately to staff meetings How to develop proce about pupils' progress sses that enable ongoing dialogue with parents/carers How to use colleagues' observations and educational research to support self-reflections How to respond to a pupil's disclosure That accurate record keeping is important and how to share it safely and efficiently How to deploy additio nal adults most effectively to maximise pupil progress - ADDITIONA Following expert inp • Observation • Practise • Receiving fee • Improving Trainees should lear How to contribute app How to develop proce about pupils' progress How to use colleague reflections How to respond to a p That accurate record a efficiently